survivejs/webpack-book/manuscript/output/01_targets.md

        [0] ./lib/index.js 55 bytes {0} [built]
 ```

 Webpack ran twice as you might have expected.
-It could be argued it would be smarter to minify the initial result separately, but here the overhead is so small it's not worth the effort.
+It can be argued that it would be smarter to minify the initial result separately.
+In this case the overhead is so small that it's not worth the extra setup.

 Examining the build output reveals more: